aklivity/zilla-docs/src/how-tos/amazon-msk/secure-public-access/production-mutual-tls.md

 Then the key store is converted to `/tmp/kafka.client.keystore.jks` in `JKS` format.
 When prompted, use a consistent password for each command.
 We use the password `generated` to illustrate these steps.

-The Zilla proxy relies on TLS so we need to create a file called `client.properties` that tells the Kafka client to use SSL as the security protocol and to specify the key store containing authorized client certificates.
+The <ZillaPlus/> proxy relies on TLS so we need to create a file called `client.properties` that tells the Kafka client to use SSL as the security protocol and to specify the key store containing authorized client certificates.

 ::: code-tabs